joycewamocho/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move creates a script that moves all files beginning with an uppercase letter to the directory /tmp/u

-  101-clean_emacs creates script that deletes all files in the current working directory that end with the character ~.
+file 101-clean_emacs creates script that deletes all files in the current working directory that end with the character ~.

+file 102-tree  creates a script that creates a script that creates the direcory welcome/, welcome/to/ and welcome/to/school in the current directory